alvaroabascar/webegg/README.md

 # webegg
-## Flask project template with "blueprints"
+## Template to initiate a flask project

 --------------------